 Our growing portfolio of disposable and modular microfluidic printheads offers sophisticated tissue design features, including:

-Bioprinted using our Lab-on-a-Printer™ technology, the 3DBioRing™ tissue platform is uniquely capable of recreating the rapid contraction and relaxation of real human muscle tissues.
-The 3DBioRing™ tissue is fabricated from cell-loaded fibers to recreate natural muscle bundle morphology and cellular alignment.
-The 3DBioRing™ platform is broadly applicable to multiple contractile tissue types, the first powerful example, the 3DBioRing™ Airway, enables the user to investigate bronchoconstriction and relaxation at a tissue level in a physiologically-relevant and reproducible in vitro setting.
+Bioprinted using our Lab-on-a-Printer™ technology, the 3DBioRing™ tissue platform recreates the rapid contraction and relaxation of real human muscle tissues.
+The 3DBioRing™ tissue exhibits natural muscle bundle morphology and cellular alignment formed from cell-loaded fibres.
+The platform is broadly applicable to multiple contractile tissue types, with the first powerful example being the 3DBioRing™ Airway for physiologically-relevant and reproducible in vitro investigation of bronchoconstriction and relaxation.